tom-jordan23/zt-info-model/README.md

 ## Intent

-This project describes a vendor agnostic information model for a Zero Trust installation, with a focus on the underlying informa4tion model and the data relationships between conponents.
+This project describes a vendor agnostic information model for a Zero Trust installation, with a focus on the underlying information model and the data relationships between conponents.
 This provides context for individual component owners / developers so that they can better understand how their services interact with others.

 ## Cross-Pillar Information Model